charlieschwabacher/gestalt/docs/database-interfaces.md

 If you want to write your own database adapter for Gestalt, or just understand how the internals work, you are reading the right document.

-Gestalt database adapters are functions that takes any database specific configuration they will need as an argument, and then returns a function to which Gestalt will pass information on your schema.
-This inner function will return your database interface object.
+Gestalt database adapters are functions that take any database specific configuration they will need as an argument, and return a function to which Gestalt will pass information on your schema.
+This inner function will return a database interface object.

 ```javascript
 (databaseSpecificConfig) =>